There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 Finally, a benefit that combines the previous two is that you can meet your audience where they are.

-We’d all love for our audience to engage with the content we post, but the reality is that some like browsing social media, and others check their emails frequently.
+We’d all love our audience to engage with the content we post, but the reality is that some prefer browsing social media, while others check their email frequently.
 And some, neither.

 Repurposing content enables you to appear where they are and engage with them on their preferred platform.
-The repurposing element of this allows all channels to receive the same message, optimised for individual platforms.
+The repurposing aspect of this allows all channels to receive the same message, optimised for each platform.

 So, no one misses out, and everyone cheers at receiving fresh new content from your business!